mrkutly/blog/src/posts/sapper-authenticated-sessions/index.md

 <h1>welcome to the doggie details page</h1>
 ```

 Wonder what got popped into the console...
+Let's check in our terminal.

 ```javascript
 {